 It’s not just that you didn’t brush this morning.
 There may be an underlying problem.

 Imagine you have just woken up on a beautiful morning, after a good night’s sleep.
 The sun is rising and the birds are chirping – and you let out a yawn.
 The dreamy morning is shut down just as quickly as it started when you discover your yawn has let out a storm of bad breath.
-You reach for your toothbrush, floss and mouth rinse.
+So you reach for your toothbrush, floss and mouth rinse.
 Ahh – refreshing.
 Until later in the morning you notice that your breath has become stinky, again.

 Why is this happening?
 Did I not brush well enough?
 Did I floss sufficiently?
 What on earth did I eat?